- Sewer Service Rate Increases

 For purposes of rates, motels are considered residential.
 Each motel unit with a kitchen is charged the basic rate, and each motel unit without a kitchen is charged one-half the basic rate.

-Q4: What are the current and proposed residential rates?
+Q4: What are the current residential rates?

-Q5: What are the proposed changes in non-residential rates?
+Q5: What are the current non-residential rates?

 A. Increases for non-residential rates are proportional to the rise in residential rates.